bamlab/dev-standards/react-native/setup/add-native-module.mo.md

 1. `react-native link the-native-module`
 2. Verify that the linking went well.
 Be critical and identify potential things that were added to your `.pbxproj` but should not have been.
 If you're not confident enough, ask for help!
 3. Commit these changes.
-4. Open your project in XCode yo make it happy again.
+4. Open your project in XCode to make it happy again.
 5. Commit these changes.
 6. Follow potential additional iOS steps listed in the-native-module's doc.
 7. Make sure it builds well in debug (eg. `react-native run-ios`) and release (eg. `react-native run-ios --configuration Release`).
 If not, see the troubleshooting part.